-Do not use an external power supply with an output voltage that exceeds the voltage rating of the MultiPro's outputs.
+NOTE: Do not use an external power supply with an output voltage that exceeds the voltage rating of the MultiPro's outputs.

-Do not connect the positive [+] terminals of the power supplies together!
+CAUTION: Do not connect the positive [+] terminals of the power supplies together!
 Damage to one of the supplies may result.
-Figure 1-8 shows the connection between the external supply's negative terminal and the output connector's return terminal.
+The illustration above shows the connection between the external supply's negative terminal and the output connector's return terminal.
 This provides a complete path for the current traveling through the device being controlled.